byStrange/strange-js/README.md

 <!-- but we can not use double ids as you know -->
 ```

-`!
-NOTE: ` Don't use any spaces for all of these attributes because if you use space it will be other attribute
+`NOTE !: ` Don't use any spaces for all of these attributes because if you use space it will be other attribute

 ## Js in HTML